electricimp/imp-central-impt/ProductionGuide.md

 ### DUTs ###

-DUTs are not added to your account.
-The are connected using factory BlinkUp mediated by a BlinkUp fixture.
-DUTs will be automatically added to the (Pre-)Factory Device Group’s target (Pre-)DUT Device Group.
-When they are blessed, they will be automatically re-assigned to the (Pre-)Factory Device Group’s target (Pre-)Production Device Group.
+Devices which run the Device Under Test (DUT) firmware are assigned automatically to the Factory Device Group’s DUT Device Group target, when they undergo factory BlinkUp.
+When DUTs are blessed (under the control of the DUT firmware), they become production devices and are automatically assigned to the Factory Device Group’s Production Device Group target.

 ### Production Devices ###

-It is not possible to assign a newly assembled device to a (Pre-)Production Device Group manually.
+The only way to create a production device is through the manufacturing process.
+It is not possible to assign a device to a Pre-production or Production Device Group manually.
 The device is automatically assigned after [successful blessing](https://developer.electricimp.com/manufacturing/factoryprocess#test-and-bless).
 However, you can manually reassign any number of devices from one (Pre-)Production Device Group to another such group in the same Product.

-You can list the devices currently assigned to a (Pre-)Production Device Group (or any other Device Group, or any unassigned devices) with [`impt device list`](./CommandsManual.md#device-list).
+You can list the devices currently assigned to a Device Group, Production or any other type of Device Group, with [`impt device list`](./CommandsManual.md#device-list).
 Use the command’s filter options to get device list subsets:

 ```bash
 impt device list --dg MyProductionDG